 I once read a quote from a man by the name of Richard Foster in a book that is called Celebration of Discipline.
 He gave an observation that I think is worth passing on, and I think that you will find this true.
 He says, “Superficiality is the curse of our age.
 The doctrine of instant satisfaction is primarily a spiritual problem.”
 In other words, we leave off our thinking and studying too quickly.
 We want it instantly.
 The desperate need today is not for a greater number of intelligent people, or gifted people, but for deep people.

 Depth requires time.
 In this very hurried and hassled age that Satan has devised for us to live in, we seem to move like a herd of cattle in a stampede, rather than a contented, slow-moving flock of sheep grazing in a pasture God chose, that His people are supposed to be in.

-You heard the sermonette, talking about how destructive sheep are.
+You heard the sermonette, talking about how destructive sheep are ["The Shepherd's Guidance"].
 If they have a good shepherd—and we have a good Shepherd, and that shepherd is Jesus Christ—He will keep those people, those sheep, moving from place to place to place, and every place they stop for awhile to graze is a time to learn.

-Now television has been the great intellectual and maturity leveling instrument of our time, and shows on American television are almost uniformly scripted on an 8th grade level.
+Now television has been the great intellectual- and maturity-leveling instrument of our time, and shows on American television are almost uniformly scripted on an 8th grade level.
 That is neither deep nor mature.
 There is virtually nothing on television that does any more than stimulate feeling.
 It does not challenge intellectual thinking.
 That kind of thinking is actually hard on us, because TV discourages both thinking and work.
-Now I am not saying that we should never watch any TV, but it does tend to mold us into passive watchers.
+I am not saying that we should never watch any TV, but it does tend to mold us into passive watchers.
 Is that not true?